The Queen (2006 film): Plot

 Blair's attempts to guide the royal family through the controversy are met with resistance: the Queen describes them as a surrender to public hysteria.
-Despite the Queen and Prince Philip's indignation toward any sympathy toward Diana or acknowledgment of the country's mourning, Blair is encouraged by the private secretaries of both the Prince of Wales and the Queen to continue with his attempts to change the attitude of the royal family.
+Despite the Queen and Prince Philip's shared indignation for any sympathy toward Diana or acknowledgment of the country's mourning, Blair is encouraged by the private secretaries of both the Prince of Wales and the Queen to continue with his attempts to change the attitude of the royal family.
 As Britain continues its outpouring of grief, Blair attempts to defend the royal family publicly, but his attempts are futile.
 Blair's compassion earns him overwhelming praise and adoration, while the royal family's seeming indifference earns them fiery condemnation from the people.

 As Britain's outrage hits a critical mass, Blair cannot continue to finesse the Queen's refusal to acknowledge Diana and the public.
-He reveals to her that 70% of the country believes her actions are damaging to the monarchy, and "1 in 4" people are in favour of abolishing the monarchy altogether.
+He reveals to her that 70% of the country believes her actions are damaging to the monarchy and "1 in 4" people are in favour of abolishing the monarchy altogether.
 Blair adamantly insists that the royal family fly the flag at Buckingham Palace at half-mast, that the Queen pay her respects to Diana and give a public address consoling the country.

-Although she is demoralised by the country's reaction and the Prime Minister's suggestions, the Queen comes to realise that the world has changed during her reign.
+Although she is demoralised by the country's reaction and the prime minister's suggestions, the Queen comes to realise that the world has changed during her reign.
 She and Prince Philip return to London despite their disagreement.
 The Queen finally pays public tribute on live television to Diana's significance to the nation and society and can somewhat quell Britain's agony.
 The royal family attends the public funeral for Diana at Westminster Abbey.